St Moritz Skiing & Snowboarding

 Whilst cable cars are pretty much all one gets at Diavolezza Lagalb, at Corvatsch & Corviglia they essentially are utilised to move skiers up to main terrain or up to the highest summits.
 All other lift infrastructure tends to be modern & comfortable chairlifts.
 Beginner areas have the usual range of surface conveyors & tows.

 The best overall lift infrastructure is at Corviglia (no surprise).
-Corvatsch’s lifts are constrained by some complex terrain, but it is perfectly adequate on all but the busiest days.
+Corvatsch’s lifts are constrained by some complex terrain and the cable cars limited capacity, but it is perfectly adequate on all but the busiest days.

 Lift Passes